michaelkeeling/future-of-software-design-workshop-2018/agenda.md

 ### 13:30 - 15:00 Small group discussions

 We can use several techniques here.
 If there a actual themes emerging we can just divide up.
-But I find that rarely useful.
 I am not sure how everyone would be receptive but can we maybe try out things like brainwriting for part of the time or even in small groups;
 http://www.kstoolkit.org/Brain+Writing

 ### 15:00-15:30 Break